 The Duke Global Health Institute (DGHI) facilitates interdisciplinary research, education, policy, and service in global health by working closely with all nine schools at Duke (undergraduate, graduate and professional).
-See below for useful links to information about global health at Duke University.
+See below for useful links to information about global health at Duke University and beyond.

 You can take the free Robertson Scholars Bus from Duke's West Campus to UNC, and use the HSL.
 Books located at the HSL can be sent to Duke for your use.

 The sources compiled in this guide offer an entry point into the study of Global Health at Duke University.

 Global Health is a field of study, research, and practice that places a

 priority on achieving equity in health for all people.
 Global Health

 involves multiple disciplines within and beyond the health sciences.
 The field synthesizes population-based prevention with individual-level